joeycmlam/mtkdata/README.md

 Repeat similar the above similar steps on EC2 in order to pull the docker image

-5. pull on EC2 machine
+5. login EC2 and then login ecr docker pull on EC2 machine
 > docker pull 122621547060.dkr.ecr.us-west-2.amazonaws.com/mysys-repo:0.5

 5. run the process